 That’s it; the user’s Full Name or Display Name has changed successfully.

 You’ve made the changes to Hostname and Display Name of the root Ubuntu user.
 Try sending an email again to check if the changes are applied using the same command.

 echo "Test Postfix Gmail SMTP Relay post modification via https://wpaq.com/?p=5809" | mail -s "Postfix Gmail SMTP Relay 2" firstname.lastname@example.org

 This will also help to validate whether the server is intact and not broken after changes.

 Video on Postfix Configuration

 Watch and learn to configure Postfix on Ubuntu Cloud Server with Gmail SMTP Server for internal emails.

 I hope you liked the video; please subscribe to our channel.

 What’s next in the #CloudServer series?

-Let’s Encrypt is a free Open Source certificate generator powered by the community which helps in establishing the secured connection between host and server.
-You might also want to know that HTTPS secured connection is also a ranking factor in search engine optimization.
+Let’s Encrypt is a free Open Source certificate generator powered by the community, which helps establish the secured connection between host and server.
+You might also want to know that HTTPS secured connection is a ranking factor in search engine optimization.